stautonico/proxycroak/README.md

 discovered that it had been discontinued.
 Seeing such an excellent service go unmaintained was a shame.
 I emailed the original developer and asked if I could work on the project.
 They agreed, and since January 2024, I have rewritten, upgraded, and maintained proxycroak.
-I plan to continue to work on this project for the foreseeable future and serve it to the community ad-free as my way of giving back to the Pokemon community.
+I plan to continue to work on this project for the foreseeable future and serve it to the community ad-free as my way of giving back to the Pokémon community.

 ## Built With